Cycling along the highlights of pre-historic Groningen

 The Hondsrug has always played an important role in the development of the city of Groningen and the region around the Hondsrug village of Haren.
 Much of the local (prehistoric) history is still visible in the landscape: an attractive setting for a ‘prehistoric cycle ride’ from the Grote Markt in the city centre to the hunebeds in Noord- and Midlaren.

-Groningen on the tip of the Hondsrug
+Groningen, a stronghold on the tip of the Hondsrug

 The Hondsrug Geopark